Categorized As:

-The Economy League Launches PAGE100 – an Index & Cohort of Diverse Firms Pre-Qualified for Institutional Supply Chains
+The Economy League Launches The PAGE 100 – an Index & Cohort of Diverse Firms Pre-Qualified for Institutional Supply Chains

-On April 20, the Economy League of Greater Philadelphia convened nearly 100 diverse business leaders and institutional supply chain professionals to launch a new index of the health of Philadelphia's diverse business ecosystem, the PAGE100.
+On April 20, 2023 the Economy League convened nearly 100 diverse business leaders and institutional supply chain professionals at Episcopal Community Services to launch a new index of the health of Philadelphia's diverse business ecosystem, the PAGE100.

 PAGE100 is the next logical step in the evolution of the PAGE (Philadelphia Anchors for Growth & Equity) initiative: a cohort of firms that is ready, willing, and able to take on institutional contracts, at the same time as it will serve as an index of diverse business health.